Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 \section{\lowercase{sp}DFT Derivation}

-Spectral partitioning is a general technique that can be applied not only to finite-temperature DFT and the Mermin functional, but also to broad generalizations of KS theory, such as various hybrid functionals \cite{B3LYP,PBE0, HSE,Truhlar,Anisimov97,Coco05}.
-However, for clarity and brevity, we focus the derivation in this section on application of spectral partitioning to finite-temperature KS-DFT.
-Generalization to other contexts is straightforward.
+Spectral partitioning is a general technique that can be applied not only to finite-temperature DFT and local KS functionals \cite{PBE,Karasiev_PRL1,Karasiev_PRL2}, but also to generalized KS functionals such as meta-GGA \cite{metaGGA_PRL15}, DFT+U \cite{Anisimov97,Coco05} and hybrid functionals \cite{B3LYP,PBE0, HSE,Truhlar}.
+Furthermore, spectral partitioning can be applied to any electronic occupation statistics, such as Gaussian smearing \cite{Ho_Gaussian} or Fermi-Dirac broadening \cite{Mermin}.
+However, for clarity and brevity, we focus in this paper on application of spectral partitioning to finite-temperature KS-DFT for extended systems in periodic boundary conditions.
+In the following, Hartree atomic units are used unless otherwise specified.